Day 13- Bat House back to Civilization

 Today, everyone woke up in by 0800.
 The girls cooked French toast for everyone while the boys cooked French toast for everyone and steak and eggs for themselves, as well as a few strips of bacon to share.
-After breakfast was devoured we set off down the road to catch a bus to the pier in Cairns.
+After breakfast was devoured, we set off down the road to catch a bus to the pier in Cairns.

 Once we arrived, everyone saw a Zorbing field and immediately set off toward it.
 Essentially it is a game where everyone gets inside extremely oversized beach balls and attempts to play soccer.
 The result was 14 people charging at each other, trying to knock each other over and send each other flying/rolling as far as possible.
-Hilarity ensues, everyone struggled to stand up after being knocked down and once they got up, were knocked down again.
+Hilarity ensues, everyone struggled to stand up after being knocked down, and once they got up, they were knocked down again.

 Seeing as we were inside giant plastic bubble balls, the heat from the sun was magnified immensely.
 After ten minutes, most of us shed our protective bubbles and rested while others tackled the people still lounging about in their bubbles.
 After our short break, we all completely abandoned the idea of attempting to play soccer within our plastic prisons.
 We lined up, boys against girls (and Steve) and charged.
 From then on, we tried to knock everyone down as many times as possible as violently as possible.
 Once our time on the field expired, we walked down the boardwalk.